Nursing

 NUR 114 : Nursing Concepts II

 This course teaches foundational knowledge of nursing concepts and clinical decision making to provide evidence-based nursing care.
-Content includes but is not limited to: coordinator/manager of care, sexuality, reproduction and childbearing, infection, inflammation, sensory perception, perfusion, cellular regulation, mood disorders and affect, renal fluid/electrolyte balance, and medical emergencies.
+Content includes but is not limited to: Coordinator/ manager of care, sexuality, reproduction and childbearing, infection, inflammation, sensory perception, perfusion, cellular regulation, psychosocial well-being, elimination & fluid/electrolyte balance, and medical emergencies.

 Credits